MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 No. Microsoft takes third-party requests for customer data very seriously.
 As a cloud service provider, we always advocate for the privacy of customer data.
 In the event we get a subpoena, we always attempt to redirect the third party to the customer to obtain the information.
 (Please read Brad Smith's blog: [Protecting customer data from government snooping](https://blogs.microsoft.com/blog/2013/12/04/protecting-customer-data-from-government-snooping/)).
 We periodically publish [detailed information](https://www.microsoft.com/en-us/corporate-responsibility/lerr) about the law enforcement requests that we do receive.

-Also, see the [Microsoft Trust Center](https://www.microsoft.com/en-us/trustcenter/default.aspx) regarding third-party data requests and the "Disclosure of Customer Data" section in the [Online Services Terms (OST)](https://www.microsoft.com/Licensing/product-licensing/products.aspx) for more information.
+Also, see the [Microsoft Trust Center](https://www.microsoft.com/en-us/trustcenter/default.aspx) regarding third-party data requests and the "Disclosure of Customer Data" section in the [Online Services Terms](https://www.microsoft.com/Licensing/product-licensing/products.aspx) for more information.

 #### How does Microsoft ensure that a member of its staff doesn't have standing access to customer content in Office 365 applications?